-The undiscounted lease liabilities values are included in Note 23 and the discount impact for deferred and contingent consideration is not material.
+The discount impact for deferred and contingent consideration is not material.

 32. Capital Management Policies and Procedures

 The Group's capital management objectives are:

 - to ensure the Group's ability to continue as a going concern; and - to provide an adequate return to shareholders by pricing products and services commensurately with the level of risk.